bookcicle/bookcicle_editor/README.md

 # Bookcicle Editor

-**Bookcicle Editor** is a feature-rich text editor built on **TipTap** with **React** and **Vite**, leveraging * *Material UI (MUI)** for styling and theming.
+**Bookcicle Editor** is a feature-rich text editor built on **TipTap** with **React**, and **Vite**, leveraging **Material UI (MUI)** for styling and theming.
 It offers a seamless rich-text editing experience with a modern, customizable interface, allowing users to format text, insert media, and write with style.
-The editor is designed to be responsive, flexible, and easy to integrate into various projects.
+The editor is designed to be responsive, flexible.
+It has been built to be integrated into desktop applications frontends.
+Bookcicle uses it in its Tauri V2 cross platform desktop application.

 ## Features

 - **Rich Text Editing**: Powered by **TipTap**, the editor supports bold, italic, underline, strikethrough, blockquotes, lists, headings, and more.
+- **Spellcheck and Grammer** Checking with Languagetool
 - **Formula Support**: Add and display mathematical formulas using **KaTeX**.
 - **Text Alignment**: Align text to the left, center, right, or justify it.
 - **Text Color and Highlighting**: Change text color and highlight content with background colors.